Rent (musical): Additional productions

 Rent veteran Neil Patrick Harris directed a production at the Hollywood Bowl in Los Angeles, CA. The production played a three night engagement, August 6–8, 2010.
 The cast included Vanessa Hudgens as Mimi, Aaron Tveit as Roger, Skylar Astin as Mark, Wayne Brady as Collins, Telly Leung as Angel, Tracie Thoms as Joanne, Nicole Scherzinger as Maureen, Collins Pennie as Benny, and Gwen Stewart as Seasons of Love soloist (and additional roles).

 In 2017, the first tour for the German speaking countries was mounted by Berlin theatrical producer Boris Hilbert.
 The leading German musical theatre magazine musicals - Das Musicalmagazin described the production as "in terms of vocal quality, the performance was one of the best that has ever been seen in Germany" (issue 188 of Dec 2017).
 The show traveled Germany, Austria and Switzerland and was directed by the British opera director Walter Sutcliffe.

+In 2026, a second off-broadway revival will perform at A.R.T./New York Theatres.
+Directed by Travis Burbee and Cassidy Kaye, the EPIC Players' production will feature “an almost entirely neurodiverse and disabled cast,” starring Eric Fegan (Mark), Conor Tague (Roger), Genesis Solivan (Mimi), Jocelyn Elena Stout (Maureen), Lai Williams (Joanne), Joshua Cartagena (Angel), Cameron Walker (Collins), and Hunter Hollingsworth (Benny).
+The production was originally slated for an two-week engagement, opening on June 4th, 2026 and closing on June 14th, 2026, yet due to pre-opening ticket sales, the run was extended to June 20th, 2026 with an added preview performance on June 3rd.

 Rent: School Edition

 In 2007, an abridged edition of Rent was made available to five non-professional acting groups in the United States for production, primarily adapted by Jennifer and Peter Jones of Stuart, Florida's StarStruck Theatre.
 Billed as Rent: School Edition, this version omits the song "Contact" and eliminates some of the coarse language and tones down some public displays of affection in the original.
 Shorewood High School in Shorewood, Wisconsin, became the first high school to perform an early version of the adaptation in May 2006.
 The high school was selected to present a workshop performance as part of Music Theatre International's work to adapt the musical for younger actors and potentially more conservative audiences.
 As of 2008, Music Theatre International began licensing "Rent School Edition" for performances by schools and non-professional amateur theaters in the United States and around the world.